 - Take a hand full of strawberries and puree in a food processor or blender until smooth.

-- Add water for desired consistency.
+- Add water for desired consistency or make into a strawberry puree.

 Tip: Freeze the remainder of the puree in an ice cube tray.
 Freeze leftovers for up to 3 months.
 Thaw overnight in your refrigerator.